 All domains actively serving TLS traffic on the old certificate will be automatically transitioned to the updated certificate within a matter of minutes.
-Any new domains will need to be manually enabled by following the steps for enabling TLS on a domain.
+Any new domains will need to be manually activated by following the steps for activating TLS on a domain.

 If you want to update one of your certificates that requires removing domains, you will need to procure a new certificate with the updated list of SAN entries.
 Follow the steps to upload this certificate as a new certificate.

 - Click the TLS domains tab and find the previously existing domains that have already been activated with the certificate you’re replacing.

 - Click View/Edit Activations next to the appropriate certificate on the domain card to see the active TLS configurations.

 From the list of configurations that appear, click the Switch to this certificate button next to the configuration you want to apply.

 - Click Done.